Photo: Jayme Lum | Flickr

 Here are five guaranteed beautiful spots to pitch a tent in Vancouver's provincial parks -- some car camping sites, others backcountry.
 Remember that some of these campgrounds are very popular, so reserve well in advance through www.discovercamping.ca.
-For suggestions from the locals, check out the Inside Vancouver's blog post about Vancouver camping spots.

 Alice Lake Provincial Park

 Highlights: Mountains, forest, open clearings and beautiful scenic lakes along the Four Lakes Trail are just a few amenities here.
 Popular with families, the Alice Lake campground features a swimming area and a lovely trail around the lake for evening strolls and a lively atmosphere.

 Amenities: Playground, fire pits, cold running water, firewood, recycling bins, double sites, outdoor theatre, dump, pit toilets, flush toilets, disabled accommodations, free showers, hot running water